christopher5106/christopher5106.github.io/_posts/2015-09-14-comparing-tesseract-and-deep-learning-for-ocr-optical-character-recognition.markdown

     ./extract file.csv output_dir --backend=[lmdb|leveldb|directory|tesseract]

 to convert this CSV file to their respective format for [Tesseract]({{ site.url }}/optical/character/recognition/2015/09/01/training-optical-character-recognition-technology-tesseract.html) and [Caffe learning]({{ site.url }}/deep/learning/2015/09/04/Deep-learning-tutorial-on-Caffe-Technology.html).
+The *directory* option exports the extracts into a tree of directories, one directory per letter, which is a great way for me to check the labelling errors.

 For Tesseract, this will bring me such a Tiff file with a .box file :